 Notice of intention to trade on, be connected to, or use a network

-A person described in clause 2(1) must give notice to the distributor that it wishes to trade on, be connected to, or use the distributor's network or equipment connected to the distributor's network as a participant at least 20 business days before the person proposes to do so.
+A person described in clause 2(1) must give notice to the distributor that it wishes to trade on, be connected to, or use the distributor's network or equipment connected to the distributor's network as a participant, at least 40 business days before the person proposes to do so.

 The person may withdraw the notice at any time before it enters into, or is deemed to have entered into, a binding contract with the distributor under clause 6, by giving notice of the withdrawal of the notice to the distributor.